verplo2136/SQL/02_assignments/assignment_rubric.md

     - Both Correct (Complete)
     - One Wrong (Incomplete)
     - Both Wrong (Incomplete)

+Type 1

+CREATE TABLE IF NOT EXISTS CustomerAddress (
+    customer_id INT PRIMARY KEY,
+    address VARCHAR(100),
+    city VARCHAR(100),
+    state VARCHAR(100),
+    postal_code VARCHAR(20),
+    country VARCHAR(100),
+    FOREIGN KEY (customer_id) REFERENCES Customer(id)
+);

+Type 2 - no history, overwrite, primary key is cusotmer id, records are not unique per Customer CREATE TABLE IF NOT EXISTS CustomerAddress (
+    customer_id INT PRIMARY KEY,
+    address VARCHAR(100),
+    city VARCHAR(100),
+    state VARCHAR(100),
+    postal_code VARCHAR(20),
+    country VARCHAR(100),
+    FOREIGN KEY (customer_id) REFERENCES Customer(id)
+);

 ## Question 4:
 - AdventureWorks ERD has been examined**
 - Two interesting differences between participant ERDs and AdventureWorks ERDs highlighted**
 - Student reflection on differences between the ERDs**
+-
+1. The AdventureWorks ERD contains a rich business domain schema with entities for Production, Person, Sales, Purchasing, etc. In contrast, some participant ERDs might focus only on specific aspects of the business, resulting in a difference in the level of detail and coverage.
+Visual Representation:
+2. AdventureWorks ERD might utilize a more visually appealing and organized layout with colors, symbols, and grouping to enhance readability and understanding.
+Participant ERDs may vary in terms of visual design, potentially lacking certain visual elements or organization techniques.

+These differences underscore the varied approaches to ERD design, highlighting the importance of tailoring the ERD to specific organizational needs and preferences.

 ## Criteria